AnjanaMadu/library-management-system/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-## 📹 Resources 📹
+## 📹 Instructions

-- Check out the video in the repository for a tutorial on creating tables in the Microsoft Access database.
+- Download the database.accdb file from the repository or create a new Microsoft Access database.
+There is a video in the repository that shows how to create a table in the database.
+- Download the executable file from the releases page.
+- Place the executable file and the database file in the same folder.
+(Database file must be named `database.accdb`.)
+- Run the executable file.